-Your first resource! - Kathleen Wenger, Manager of Clinical Training and Professional Development, oversees the clinical training for the MACLP programs, including the Latinx emphasis program, and professional development for both the MAP and MACLP programs.
+Your first resource! - Lindsey Peters, Clinical Training and Professional Development Coordinator, oversees the clinical training for the MACLP programs, including the Latinx emphasis program, and professional development for both the MAP and MACLP programs.
 She also plans, develops and implements special services and events for students such as the bi-weekly E newsletter, Clinical Connections and alumni private practice tours.
 Her office is at the Irvine Graduate Campus.

-Rebecca Reed is the CTPD Coordinator for students at the West Los Angeles Graduate Campus.
-Rebecca provides program assistance to the MACLP and Latinx emphasis program and can answer questions about practicum, counting hours, supervision, practicum sites, obtaining an MFT Associate number, and much, much more.
+Tiffany Sarris, the CTPD Coordinator for students at the West Los Angeles Graduate Campus.
+She provides program assistance to the MACLP and Latinx emphasis program and can answer questions about practicum, counting hours, supervision, practicum sites, obtaining an MFT Associate number, and much, much more.
 They conduct new LMFT/LPCC student meetings, meetings to help students prepare for practicum, and meetings to assist prospective graduates in registering for their associate numbers; in addition, they organize practicum fairs and other MACLP student events as well as professional development events.